Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Spin kinematics at KEDR detector field decompensation

 Here

-is an angle of electron spin rotation in the longitudinal magnetic field with the integral of $\int H_{||}ds$ in Tesla$\cdot$meter.
-The symbols $x,y,z$ denote the horizontal, longitudinal and vertical orts of the movable coordinate basis, respectively.
-We use an approximation of the isomagnetic storage ring in which the azimuth $\vartheta$ can be considered as equal to the angle of a particle velocity rotation ($\vartheta=0$ at the solenoid location).
-The effective spin precession tune is determined from an equation
+is the angle of electron spin rotation in the longitudinal magnetic field with the integral of $\int H_{||}ds$ in Tesla$\cdot$meter.
+The symbols $x,y$, and $z$ denote the horizontal, longitudinal, and vertical orts of the movable coordinate basis, respectively.
+We use an approximation of an isomagnetic storage ring in which the azimuth $\vartheta$ equals the angle of the particle velocity rotation.
+The effective spin precession tune is determined from the equation